Why sales tools are just as important as your product.

-It would be great if all you needed to have a successful sale was a good product and exciting prizes.
-These 2 things will make your sale go, but if you want it to run well you need fundraising sales tools.
+It would be great if all you needed for a successful sale were a good product and exciting prizes.
+These two things will make your sale go, but if you want it to run well, you need fundraising sales tools.

-If gasoline is what makes the car run, proper maintenance will make sure it runs smoothly.
+If gasoline makes the car run, proper maintenance will ensure it runs smoothly.
 Having the right sales tools helps make your fundraiser easy to run.
 It makes you more efficient, allowing you to do more things in less time.
-One could argue that a better running car can go further on less gas.
+One could argue that a better-running car can go further on less gas.
 It will probably also be able to go faster.

 Does this suggest that organized sponsors raise more money too?

 Probably.
-There is more to raising money than finding the perfect brochure to sell.
-Or even choosing the right prize program to motivate your students.
-To take their sale to the next level, groups should spend more time utilizing their sales tools.
+There is more to raising money than finding the perfect brochure to sell or choosing the right prize program to motivate your students.
+To take their sales to the next level, groups should utilize their sales tools more.

-There are 2 types of tools that sponsors use.
-The first type focuses around supplemental selling materials.
-These are what helps the sale run well.
+There are two types of tools that sponsors use.
+The first type focuses on supplemental selling materials.
+These are what help the sale run well.
 For example, we offer a fundraiser supply kit to all our schools.
 They receive a kickoff video, extra order forms, and a postage-paid order mailing box.

 In other words, the kit includes everything the sponsor needs to run their program.
-It’s analogous to the manufacturing instructions for your car.
-How it’s constructed determines how well your car runs.
-If we provide useful information then the sponsor can do their job better.
+It's analogous to the manufacturing instructions for your car.
+How it's constructed determines how well your car runs.
+If we provide useful information, the sponsor can do their job better.

-The second type of tool helps to further increase sales.
-This is like putting a fuel additive in your tank to make the car run better, and even go faster.
+The second type of tool helps to increase sales further.
+This is like putting a fuel additive in your tank to make the car run better and even go faster.
 Everyone should consider boosting sales by integrating additional incentives into their campaign.

-Here’s a deeper dive into the 2 ways our sponsors receive their sales tools from us:
+Here's a deeper dive into the two ways our sponsors receive their sales tools from us:

 1. Mailed Fundraising Sales Tools

 - Promotional flyers.
 This includes posters of the prizes.
-Schools should also post basic information about their fundraiser.
-Like start and end dates, and what they’re selling.
+Schools should also post basic information about their fundraiser, like start and end dates and what they sell.

 - Extra order forms.
 Each student packet already has one order form.
-Students need to know were they can pick up a second once they fill up the first.
+Students need to know where they can pick up a second once they fill up the first.

 - Classroom envelopes.
-If you’re a larger school you will want to organize your orders by student and by class.
+You will want to organize your orders by student and class if you're a larger school.

 - Postage-paid mailing box.
 You'll need to know where to send in your order forms.
 As a courtesy, many companies will also pay for the postage.

-Sponsors also receive a ‘fundraising flowchart’.
-It’s a roadmap of what to expect and when.
+Sponsors also receive a 'fundraising flowchart'.
+It's a roadmap of what to expect and when.
 We also know that having a successful kickoff meeting is important.
-That’s why we also furnish a ‘How to Prepare for Your Kickoff’ flyer.
+We also furnish a 'How to Prepare for Your Kickoff' flyer.

 Included are tips and suggestions that create the right atmosphere for your meeting.
 You'll also need to know how to prepare your equipment.
 Remember, you only have one chance to make a great impression.
 If your kickoff goes well, you've laid a strong foundation for fundraising success.

-Included are things like how to better market your fundraiser and get better results.
-You’ll also find varies types of premade notice flyers.
+Things like how to better market your fundraiser and get better results are included.
+You'll also find various types of premade notice flyers.
 These are in English and Spanish.
 All you have to do is fill in your dates and make copies.
-Here are the types of notices you’ll find in the guidebook:
+Here are the types of notices you'll find in the guidebook: